Pompano Fishing in Sarasota: Best Time, Where & How

 How to Catch Pompano in Sarasota

-- Bounce yellow or orange Doc's Jigs with a teaser along the sandy bottom
+- Use yellow or orange Doc's Jigs tipped with a small piece of shrimp.

-- Look for 'skipping' fish in the wakes of boats in the ICW
+- Look for 'skipping' fish in the boat wake to locate active schools.

 Where to Find Pompano